What is Therapeutic Alliance? On the Value of Building Rapport

 So, what makes a therapeutic alliance successful?

-The key factor to a success, according to pioneering psychotherapist Carl Rogers, and affirmed by contemporary research, begins with the mutual belief in equality between the client and therapist as well as the mutual development of treatment goals and tasks.
+The key factor to success, according to pioneering psychotherapist Carl Rogers and affirmed by contemporary research, is the mutual belief in equality between the client and therapist.
+From that crucial starting point flows other important aspects of a strong therapeutic alliance, including the mutual development of treatment goals and tasks.

-In this article we will explore how these components foster a strong therapeutic alliance, and how these underlying tenet of therapeutic success align with some of the oldest known wisdom in the western world.
+In this article we will explore how this key factor of perceived equality between therapist and client helps to create a strong therapeutic alliance, and how its underlying tenet aligns with some of the oldest known wisdom in the western world.
+In other words, the key to a good therapeutic alliance ought to be no secret!

 Let’s dive further into the specific qualities that foster a strong therapeutic alliance.